Teresa Giudice’s Co-Stars Open Up About Joe Giudice’s Prison Sentence

 “He’s going to want to be like, all right, listen, I’m the man, and yada yada yada like he’s used to; I don’t know that [Teresa’s] gonna be like, OK, and just bow down.
 I think it’s going to be an adjustment,” Gorga said, according to The Daily Dish.

 Plus, Teresa is not the only family member to develop a strong sense of independence after getting used to Joe’s departure.
 While Gorgia noticed Teresa’s evolution, Catania also feels that the four daughters that Joe and Teresa share have also gotten used to their father’s absence, and grew more independent as well.
-Catania speculates that neither Teresa or the couple’s four daughters will be as likely to stay home or be as easy-going as they formerly were when living by Joe’s wishes.
+Catania speculates that neither Teresa, nor the couple’s four daughters will be as likely to stay home or be as easy-going as they formerly were when living by Joe’s wishes.

 “Joe coming home is not coming home to the same Teresa he left.
 Just saying,” Catania said, according to The Daily Dish.